huynhlinh276/12AM/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/bcarvalho/pen/RZqmZX.
+You can find this one at http://codepen.io/paulhbarker/pen/apvGdv.

- A responsive slider  timeline made with Swiper lib.
+ Column-based flexbox timeline layout.
+The goal is to have clean, semantic HTML while creating a (somewhat complex) timeline-looking layout.